X

 • To conduct and evaluate the dissertation/document/project defense.
 During the defense, committee members take turns asking questions that demonstrate the student's critical thinking skills.
 At the conclusion of the defense the student is typically asked to leave while the committee deliberates the results.

-• To indicate approval of the dissertation, lecture recital document, or major project by signing the Thesis/Dissertation Results form and submitting it to the School of Music Graduate Office.
+• To indicate approval of the dissertation, lecture recital document, or major project by signing the Thesis/Dissertation Results form.

 3.14 MM Comprehensive Exams